China says Taiwan president-elect must respect constitution

 Wang said Taiwan's people wanted the peaceful development of ties, wanted Chinese tourists and business relations, and wanted to live in a climate of peace.

-Asked about Wang's comments, Dan Kritenbrink, Obama's Asia adviser, reiterated Washington's commitment to a "one-China policy."
-The United States has no diplomatic ties with Taiwan, but is committed under its Taiwan Relations Act to ensuring the island can defend itself in the event of conflict.

-"We have a fundamental interest in preserving cross-strait stability," Kritenbrink said at CSIS on Friday, adding that he hoped China and Taiwan would continue efforts in that direction.

-(Reporting by Ben Blanchard; Additional reporting by Faith Hung in Taipei and Matt Spetalnick in Washington; Editing by Paul Tait and David Gregorio)
+(Reporting by Ben Blanchard; Additional reporting by Faith Hung in TAIPEI; Editing by Paul Tait)